ibm-cloud-docs/containers/cs_versions.md

 **Deprecated Versions**: When clusters are running on a deprecated Kubernetes, you have 30 days to review and update to a supported Kubernetes version before the version becomes unsupported.
 During the deprecation period, you can run limited commands in your clusters to add workers, reload workers, and update the cluster.
 You cannot create new clusters in the deprecated version.

-**Unsupported Versions**: If you are running clusters on a Kubernetes version that is not supported, [review potential impacts](#version_types) for updates and then immediately [update your cluster](cs_cluster_update.html#update) to continue receiving important security updates and support.
+**Unsupported Versions**: If you are running clusters on a Kubernetes version that is not supported, [review potential impacts](#version_types) for updates and then immediately [update the cluster](cs_cluster_update.html#update) to continue receiving important security updates and support.

 To check the server version of a cluster, run the following command.